compulim/react-chain-of-responsibility/README.md

 ## Plain English

 This package implements the *chain of responsibility* design pattern.
-Based on *request*, the chain of responsibility will be asked to *build a component*.
+Based on *request*, the chain of responsibility will be asked to *build a React component*.
 The middleware will *form a chain* and request is *passed to the first one in the chain*.
-A component will be returned if the chain decided to render it, or `false`/`null`/`undefined` if decided not to render it.
+If the chain decided to render it, a component will be returned, otherwise, `false`/`null`/`undefined`.

 ## Contributions